JoeForster/super_orpheus_land/README.md

-# World Digger

-WIP!
+# Super Orpheus Land

+WIP - working title!

-This is a very WIP digging/platformer/stealth game project for the Ubisoft Reflections Autumn Jam 2023
+This is a very unfinished platformer game project for the Ubisoft Reflections and Leamington Autumn Jam 2023

+Basic premise: you're Orpheus, and you're heading into the Underworld to retrieve your dead wife Eurydice.
+You're not much of a fighter, but you're good at playing soothing music with the Lyre.
+See how far you can get...

 # Attributions

-NOT FINAL, need to complete when final game done, sorry if I've missed something!
+Sorry if I've missed something that's actually in the game - please let me know!

 "Seikilos Epitaph with the Lyre of Apollo" by Lina Palera is licenced under a Attribution-NonCommercial-ShareAlike 3.0 International License. https://freemusicarchive.org/music/The_Music_of_Ancient_Greece/An_Appreciation/01_Seikilos_Epitaph_with_the_Lyre_of_Apollo/